-The Ministry for Primary Industries and Ministry of Health are jointly governing the plan.
-Implementing the activities will involve a variety of partners from across the human health, animal health and agriculture sectors.
+The Ministry for Primary Industries and Ministry of Health jointly govern the plan.
+Implementation involves partners from across the human health, animal health and agriculture sectors.

 Priority action areas

 - Strengthen consumer awareness to improve understanding of antimicrobial resistance and the importance of using antibiotics appropriately.

 - Strengthen communication and education initiatives on antimicrobial resistance and stewardship for all prescribers, and those working in the human health, animal health and agricultural sectors.